Climate Change (Information Disclosure Based on TCFD Recommendations)

 • We will continue to expand business by ascertaining demand trends by region based on the electric vehicle development and production situation of automobile manufacturers and trends in electric vehicle-related regulations in the countries where we sell our products.

-• We will strengthen relationships with business partners who are reducing greenhouse gases in regards to freight forwarders and marine transportation companies.
+• We will strengthen relationships with business partners who are reducing greenhouse gases in regard to freight forwarders and marine transportation companies.

 • We will develop and expand business by linking up with partners who are mainly automobile manufacturers to expand our electric vehicle-related business.